Provo City Center Temple: History

-Grounds and architecture
+Design and architecture

 While keeping the exterior style of the Provo Tabernacle, the interior of the building was redesigned for its new function.
+Its architecture reflects both the cultural heritage of the Provo region and its spiritual significance to the church.
 The changes to the interior were drawn from themes from Victorian architecture from several of the region's historic buildings including the Gardo House, the Utah Governor's Mansion, and the Salt Lake Assembly Hall.
 Stained glass from the original tabernacle was used in the reconstruction.

+Site

+The temple sits on a 5.6-acre plot, and the landscaping around the temple features gathering and contemplation spaces.
 The grounds also contain a pavilion with a replica of the Christus statue for visitors and wedding guests to wait in.
+These elements are designed to provide a tranquil setting that enhances the sacred atmosphere of the site.